cwverica/groundscore/README.md

 If you are running this locally, you should have two open terminals: one with PWD in frontend, and one with PWD in backend.
 1. Enter `npm start` in the backend.
-    - Your local api should start.
+    - Your local api should start on a server.
-    - If you make any changes to the backend, you will have to kill the server (`ctrl + c`) and start it again.
+    - If you make any changes to the backend, you will have to manually kill the server (<kbd>ctrl</kbd> + <kbd>c</kbd>) and start it again.
 2. Enter `npm start` in the frontend.
     - This may take a minute, but your default browser should open a tab to the app.
     - If it does not, or gets closed while the server is running, you may find it here: [localhost:3000](http://localhost:3000/).
-    - If you make any changes to the frontend, hitting save will cause an update in the server.
+    - If you make any changes to the frontend, saving will cause an update in the server.
-    - If the server crashes because of a error in the code, sometimes you must kill the server (`ctrl + c`) and restart it
+    - If the server crashes because of a error in the code, sometimes you must kill the server manually (<kbd>ctrl</kbd> + <kbd>c</kbd>) and restart it.

 ---